manuelgug/Shitty_Contigs/README.md

 # Shitty_Contigs

 Shitty_Contigs.sh is a bash script which finds contigs in genomic assemblies that MAY BE the result of contaminants that were unintentionally sequenced with the intended sample.
 (Apparently, it also finds assembled plasmids and phages!).
+It works for any assembly from any organism.

 ## Workflow of Shitty_Contigs.sh